dominikacookies/mongoose-intro-tutorial/README.md

 - [ ] Retrieval of documents from collections
   - [ ] population of referenced models
 - [ ] Creation of new documents
+- [ ] Aggregation of data from the database
+- [ ] Pushing data to an array in an existing document

 <br>